Himalayas logo

 Benefits and Perks

-• Stock options or RSU grants pegged to certification milestones.
+• Equity or RSU grants pegged to aircraft-delivery milestones

 Equal Opportunity Statement

-[$COMPANY_NAME] is an Equal Opportunity Employer.
-We celebrate diversity and are committed to creating an inclusive environment for all employees—regardless of race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
-We encourage applications from women, people of color, veterans, and LGBTQ+ individuals who are excited about advancing aerospace safety.
+[$COMPANY_NAME] is proud to be an Equal Opportunity Employer.
+We celebrate diversity and are committed to creating an inclusive environment for all employees, regardless of race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
+We enthusiastically encourage applications from women, minorities, veterans, and individuals with unique aerospace perspectives—even if you check only 70 % of the boxes above.

 3. Senior A&P Engineer Job Description Template